Elfstedentocht: History

 The winters of 1939/40, 1940/41 and 1941/42 were particularly severe, with the race being run in each of them.
 The 1940 race, run three months prior to the German invasion of the Netherlands, saw over 3,000 competitors start at 05:00 on 30 January, with the first five finishing at 16:34.
 The event dominated the front pages of Dutch newspapers.

-The Elfstedentocht of 1963 became known as "The hell of '63" when only 69 of the 10,000 participants were able to finish the race, due to the extremely low temperatures of -18 °C (0°F), powder snow and a harsh eastern wind.
+The Elfstedentocht of 1963 became known as "The hell of '63" when only 69 of the 10,000 participants were able to finish the race, due to the extremely low temperatures of -18 C, powder snow and a harsh eastern wind.
 Conditions were so horrendous that the 1963 winner, Reinier Paping, became a national hero, and the tour itself legendary.
 Paping could not make out the finishing line as he was snow blind by the end of the race, and many of the contestants had frostbite, broken limbs, and damaged eyes.

 The next Elfstedentocht after 1963 was held in 1985; times had changed.
 Before, one of the best methods to stay warm during the tour was to wear newspapers underneath the clothes.
 In the 20 years between the tours of 1963 and 1985, clothing, training methods and skates became much more advanced, changing the nature of skating.

 The tour of 1985 was terminated prematurely because of thawing; as early as 22:00 in the evening skaters were taken off the ice.
-In 1986 the current Dutch King (at the time still Crown Prince) Willem-Alexander completed the Elfstedentocht under the name W.A. van Buren, Van Buren being a traditional pseudonym of the Royal House.
-In 1997 Piet Kleine, who had previously won a gold medal at the Olympics for speed skating was disqualified because he missed getting a stamp at Hindeloopen despite video evidence that he had been there.
+In 1986 Crown Prince (now King) Willem-Alexander completed the Elfstedentocht under the name 'W. A. van Buren', Van Buren being a traditional pseudonym of the royal house.
+In 1997 Piet Kleine, who had previously won a gold medal at the Olympics for speed skating, was disqualified because he missed getting a stamp at Hindeloopen despite video evidence that he had been there.